codefresh-io/cap-docs.codefresh.io/_docs/reference/shared-configuration.md

   As part of the setup for a hosted runtime, Codefresh creates the shared configuration repository in the selected organization, together with the default Git Source repo.
 See [Connect Git provider]({{site.baseurl}}/docs/incubation/hosted-runtime/#2-connect-git-provider) in Hosted GitOps setup.

 * Hybrid runtimes
   When you install the first hybrid runtime for an account, you can manually define the shared configuration repo through the `--shared-config-repo` flag.
 Or, you can allow Codefresh to automatically create the shared configuration repo in the runtime installation repo, in `shared-config` root.
-See [Installing a hybrid runtime]({{site.baseurl}}/docs/docs/runtime/installation/).
+See [Installing hybrid runtimes]({{site.baseurl}}/docs/runtime/installation/).

   For older versions of hybrid runtimes, upgrade the runtime to create the shared configuration repo, as described in [Upgrading hybrid runtimes](#upgrading-hybrid-runtimes) later in this article.